 Overhead power lines carry highly dangerous amounts of electricity.
-But such is our need for this power that the lines are a common feature of our urban and rural landscapes.
-It is therefore important to exercise great care when working close to power lines.
+It’s important to maintain safe working distances from overhead power lines.
+The lines are a common feature of our urban and rural landscapes.
+It is essential to exercise great care when working close to power lines.
 The lines kill an average of two people each year.
 Many others receive serious injuries.

-ConductorsBut accidents with overhead power lines don’t just occur when machinery comes into contact with the cables.
+Accidents with overhead power lines don’t just happen when machinery comes into contact with the cables.
 Fishermen have knocked them with their rods; workers moving long pieces of metal have touched the lines; and some people have sent jets of liquid onto cables.

 In all these instances – and more – the overhead power line has discharged electricity.
 This has caused death or a very bad shock.